intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 2. Create a new folder named `User Remote Scripts` in your local preferences folder if there isn't one already.

-3. Open up the downloaded **bluehand.zip** and within you'll find two folders: `Intech_Studio_AC` and `Intech_Studio_Grid`.
+3. Open up the downloaded **bluehand.zip** and within you'll find **two folders**: `Intech_Studio_AC` and `Intech_Studio_Grid`.

-4. Place both folders in the archive in the newly created `User Remote Scripts` folder.
+4. Place **both folders** from the archive in the newly created `User Remote Scripts` folder.
 This created the two scripts for the two types of Grid devices that exist.

-5. Finally, place the downloaded **Options.txt** file, and place it into the local Preferences directory.
+5. Finally, place the downloaded **Options.txt** file, and under Windows place it into the local Preferences directory.
+If using MacOS, place the file into the `Users/[username]/Library/Preferences/Ableton` folder (this folder might be hidden by default).

 6. Restart Ableton.